-Community-Based Participatory Research Scholars and Awards Program
+Community-Based Participatory Research Course

 This program is provided by the Community Engagement Core Resource (CECR).